ElisabethCheston/BizNet/README.md

 Site owner's goal:

-* Build an active community around the social network based on subscription and individual payments models.
+* Build an active community around the social network based with a payment model for premium members and a free version for regular members.
-* Add new contacts and build a relationship database
+* Add new contacts and build a relationship database.
-* Sell Monthly subscriptions from free version to paid
+* Sell premium membership for job listing possibilities and saving contacts.

 ## User Stories (Scope Plane)<a name="ux"></a>

-The type of users for the BizNet are non-subscribers, subsribers, admin user.
+The type of users for the BizNet are members, premium members, and admin.

 **Non-subscribers**